 Gamma-secretase inhibitor DAPT ameliorates the atrophic phenotype in differentiated human myotubes under microgravity

 To test the effect of inhibition of Notch signaling on the diminished mitochondrial function and increased expression of atrophic markers seen under microgravity, we administered DAPT every 2 days to cultured myotubes under microgravity (Figure 4E).
 After treatment with DAPT, we observed a significant decrease in the expression of HES family genes such as HES1 and HEY1 (Figure 4F), positive changes in mitochondrial morphology (Figure 4G), and partial recovery of the numbers of MAM (Figure 4H).
 Additionally, we observed an increase in total ATP production (Figure 4I).
 These results indicate that gamma-secretase inhibitors are effective in improving the mitochondrial phenotype, not only in MFN2-deficient hiPS cells but also in differentiated myotubes induced by microgravity.
-We also found that the treatment with DAPT, led to reduction in the level of atrophic markers such as MuRF1 or FBXO32 (Figure 4J).
+We also found that the treatment with DAPT, led to a reduction in the level of atrophic markers such as MuRF1 or FBXO32 (Figure 4J), and a partial restoration of MYH7 expression (Supplementary file 12).
 These results suggest that elevated Notch signaling is casual in these adverse effects,

 Muscle stem cells derived from conditional Mfn2 mutant mice show decreased MAM and higher Notch activity, with reduced regenerative capacity of these mice after repeated injury